Start-Up- Incentives and Exemptions

-What are the incentives and exemptions for Start-Ups in India?
+What are the tax incentives for startups and exemptions in India?

 Long term capital gains tax exempted

 A Start-Up is also exempted from log term capital gains if such capital gains or a part of it is invested in such funds as are notified by the government of India.
 The said investment has to be made within 6 months of the transfer of asset.
 Also, the maximum investment allowed is INR 50 lakh.
 In view of the above, it is pertinent to mention that the investment of capital gains has to be strategized diligently so that eligibility for the above relief can be claimed.